ekopen/live_trading_engine/market_data_stream/README.md

 - Implement Kafka partitioning and schema management to improve scalability as data volume increases.

 ## Known Issues
-- Add a **Grafana alert** to notify if the stream goes down.
-- Reconfigure **Docker** so dependent services shut down gracefully if the stream becomes unavailable.
+- Reconfigure Docker so dependent services shut down gracefully if the stream becomes unavailable.